 This is a short video clip of an audio processor at one of our transmitter sites.
 The fancy lights around the control knob are designed for the program director.
 They are saying “Buy me… Buy me…”

 More and more wireless LAN links are being installed between the transmitter and studio.
-Often these links are used for network extension, remote control, site security, VIOP telephony, and sometimes even as a main STL.
+Often these links are used for network extension, remote control, site security, VOIP telephony, and sometimes even as a main STL.
 These systems come in several flavors:

 Moseley LAN link or similar system.
 Operates on unlicensed 920 MHz (902-928 MHz) band.
-Advantages: can use existing 900 MHz STL antennas, can work reliably over longer distances, transmitter and receiver located indoors.
+Advantages: can use existing 900 MHz STL antennas, can work reliably over longer distances, transmitter, and receiver located indoors.
 Disadvantages: slow, expensive

 For the first two categories of WLAN equipment, standard lightning protection measures are usually adequate:

 Ground the coaxial cable shield at the tower base and at the entrance to the building

 For the second two types of WLAN equipment, special attention is needed with the ethernet cable that goes between the tower and POE injector or switch.
 Shielded, UV-resistant cable is a requirement.
 On an AM tower, the shielded cable must also be run inside a metal conduit.
 Due to the skin effect, the metal conduit will keep most of the RF away from the ethernet cable.
 Crossing a base insulator of a series excited tower presents a special problem.

 The best way to get across the base insulator of a series excited tower is to use fiber.
 This precludes the use of POE which means that AC power will be needed up on the tower to power the radio and fiber converter.
 This may not be a huge problem if the tower is lit and the incandescent lighting system can be upgraded to LEDs.
 A small NEMA 4 enclosure can house the fiber converter and POE injector to run the WLAN radio.
 Some shorter AM towers are no longer lit.